 What are the requirements for accessing the program?

-Participants will need the following to access the Digital Marketing Strategies program:
+Participants will need the following to access the Advertising and Marketing Communication Strategy program:

 Do the programs offer a certificate?